OleHolmNielsen/Niflheim_system/docs/SLURM.rst

 .. _Sphinx: https://www.sphinx-doc.org/en/master/

-These pages constitute a HowTo_ guide for setting up a Slurm workload manager software installation based on the RHEL_ 7 and 8 Linux and their clones such as CentOS_, AlmaLinux_ and RockyLinux_
+These pages constitute a HowTo_ guide for setting up a Slurm workload manager software installation based on RHEL_ 8 Linux and clones such as AlmaLinux_ and RockyLinux_

 Much of the information should be relevant on other Linux versions as well.
 These pages are **not** official documents from SchedMD_ but only a user's contribution to the Slurm community.